 Fortunately, there are things that you can do to prevent it and/or take care of it yourself.
 Let’s get to the bottom of it. 😉

-One of the things that you learn when diapering a baby is to apply a barrier between baby’s bottom and the diaper.
+One of the things you learn when diapering a baby is to apply a barrier between baby’s bottom and the diaper.
 Why is that?
-The baby’s skin is super sensitive and if you repeatedly don’t place a barrier between the two it quickly causes baby’s booty to become irritated and develop a diaper rash.
+The baby’s skin is super sensitive, and if you repeatedly don’t place a barrier between the two, it quickly causes baby’s booty to become irritated and develop a diaper rash.
 No fun.
 But which barrier (bottom balm) should you choose?

 Did you know that the diaper balm or diaper cream that you are using could be the cause or contributing factor to your baby’s diaper rash?
 Yup, it’s true!
-Several on the market contain harmful ingredients like artificial preservatives, parabens, artificial fragrance, petroleum based ingredients and more toxic chemicals.
+Several on the market contain harmful ingredients like artificial preservatives, parabens, artificial fragrances, petroleum-based ingredients, and more toxic chemicals.
 No thanks!

 Too much moisture and chaffing can really cause babies’ booties and inner thighs to develop a rash.
 One of the best things that you can do is to let everything air out.
 Consider taking baby’s diaper off and letting him hang out in the nude.
 This will help things breathe and heal.

-If your baby has more sensitive skin and things aren’t getting better you may want to consider switching to cloth diapers or a more natural disposable diaper.
+If your baby has more sensitive skin and things aren’t getting better, you may consider switching to cloth diapers or a more natural disposable diaper.

 Here’s to happier babies and healthier tushies!